MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-table-structure.md

 |7|**Dimension Value Name**|Text 30|CalcField.
 Lookup to table 349.|
 |8|**New Dimension Value Name**|Text 30|CalcField.
 Lookup to table 349.|

-## <a name="modified-tables"></a>Modified Tables
- All transaction and budget tables have been modified to manage dimension set entries.

-### <a name="changes-to-transaction-and-budget-tables"></a>Changes to Transaction and Budget Tables
+## <a name="transaction-and-budget-tables"></a>Transaction and Budget Tables
- A new field has been added to all transaction and budget tables.
+In addition to other dimension fields in the table, this field is important:

 |Field No.|Field Name|Data Type|Comment|
 |---------------|----------------|---------------|-------------|
 |480|**Dimension Set ID**|Integer|References field 1 in table 480.|

-### <a name="changes-to-table-83-item-journal-line"></a>Changes to Table 83 Item Journal Line
+### <a name="table-83-item-journal-line"></a>Table 83, Item Journal Line
- Two new fields have been added to table 83 **Item Journal Line**.
+In addition to other dimension fields in the table, these fields are important.

 |Field No.|Field Name|Data Type|Comment|
 |---------------|----------------|---------------|-------------|
 |480|**Dimension Set ID**|Integer|References field 1 in table 480.|
 |481|**New Dimension Set ID**|Integer|References field 1 in table 480.|

-### <a name="changes-to-table-349-dimension-value"></a>Changes to Table 349 Dimension Value
+### <a name="table-349-dimension-value"></a>Table 349, Dimension Value
- A new field has been added to table 349 **Dimension Value**.
+In addition to other dimension fields in the table, these fields are important.

 |Field No.|Field Name|Data Type|Comment|
 |---------------|----------------|---------------|-------------|
 |12|**Dimension Value ID**|Integer|AutoIncrement.
 Used for references in table 480 and table 481.|

-### <a name="tables-that-get-new-field-480-dimension-set-id"></a>Tables That Get New Field 480 Dimension Set ID
+### <a name="tables-that-contain-the-dimension-set-id-field"></a>Tables That Contain the Dimension Set ID Field
- A new field, 480 **Dimension Set ID**, has been added to the following tables.
+ The **Dimension Set ID** field (480) exists in the following tables.
 For the tables that store posted data, the field only provides a non-editable display of dimensions, which is marked as Drill-down.
 For the tables that store working documents, the field is editable.
 The buffer tables that are used internally do not need editable or non-editable capabilities.

- The 480 field is non-editable in the following tables.
+ Field 480 is non-editable in the following tables.

 |Table No.|Table Name|
 |---------------|----------------|